atogue/redux-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-It implements Redux essentials like Reducers and dispatch using createSlice to mutate state application using a single store.
+It implements Redux essentials like Reducers and dispatch using createSlice to mutate state application saved on a single store.
 These behaviors can be shown through some functionalities as save or remove a post message.

 ## Available Scripts